lazypower/ansible-base/README.md

 ### Credit

 This layer and library are heavilly influenced by the work of Michael Nelson.
 Special thanks to mnelson and contributors to make this layer a reality.
+Which serves as the basis for charms.ansible